Tuesday, November 28, 2006

 After Rome

 Kat, my wife, and I saw The Princess Bride on the big screen last night, as part of a kids film festival.
 I don't know but I don't think I saw it when it originally ran in cinemas.
-Also saw
+Also saw The PianoTuner of Earthquakes.
+Very strange, like David Lynch meets Jan Svankmajer.

 Saturday saw a great live show at the Royal Park Pub, with Frances Rodgers and Curtis Eller, both fantastic musicians.